yooouuri/front-end-boilerplate/content/assignment.md

 ### 2. Detail Pages

 - **Unique Detail Pages**: Each character or Pokémon should have a dedicated detail page that is navigable from the overview.
+Because the overviews should look the same, and only the content differs, you should think about how to structure your components to achieve this.
+Ask yourself: "What is the same, and what is different?", and also "How can I make this scalable?".
+In the future, we might want to add more overviews, so we should be able to do so without much hassle.
+- **View Modes**: Implement a grid or list view toggle option for the overviews.
 - **Consistent Layout**: The layout of Rick & Morty character detail pages should be structurally identical to Pokémon detail pages, focusing only on presenting the appropriate content.

 ### Bonus Points

-- **View Modes**: Implement a grid or list view toggle option for the overviews.
 - **Unit Testing**: Implement one or more unit tests to ensure correct functionality and reusability of your components.

 ---